Cartesian Fibrations of $(\infty,2)$-categories: 2-Inner/outer cartesian fibrations

-\begin{rem} Let \(p\colon \E \to \B\) be a weak fibration of \(\infty\)-bicategories.
-By~\cite[Corollary 2.20]{GagnaHarpazLanariEquiv} both \(\E_{x/} \to \E \times_{\B} \B_{x/}\) and \(\E_{x/} \to \E \times_{\B} \B_{/x}\) are outer fibrations for every \(x \in \E\), and hence by~\cite[Lemma 2.3.9]{GagnaHarpazLanariLaxLimits} the collection of strongly (co)cartesian arrows is closed under composition.
-Together with Remark~\ref{rem:thin-is-inner}, this implies that the collection of left \(p\)-inner triangles in \(\E\) is closed under left whiskering with 1-morphisms and the collection of right \(p\)-inner triangles is closed under right whiskering with 1-morphisms.
-On the other hand, the collection of left \(p\)-outer triangles is only closed under left whiskering with \(p\)-cocartesian 1-morphisms and the collection of right \(p\)-outer triangles is only closed under right whiskering with \(p\)-cartesian arrows. \end{rem}
+\end{nscenter} If \(\theta\) is thin then we may consider \(\rho\) as encoding a thin triangle in \(\ovl{\E}_{/x_3}\) exhibiting the edge associated to \(\sig\) as the composite of those associated to \(\tau\) and \(\eta\), whereas if \(\eta\) is thin then we may consider \(\rho\) as encoding thin a triangle in \(\ovl{\E}_{x_0/}\) exhibiting the edge associated to \(\tau\) as the composite of those associated to \(\theta\) and \(\sig\).
+We hence conclude the following: \begin{enumerate} \item If \(\theta\) is thin and \(\eta\) is left \(p\)-inner then \(\tau\) is left \(p\)-inner if and only if \(\sig\) is. \item If \(\eta\) is thin and \(\theta\) is right \(p\)-inner then \(\sig\) is right \(p\)-inner if and only if \(\tau\) is. \item If \(\theta\) is thin and \(\tau\) is left \(p\)-outer then \(\eta\) is left \(p\)-outer if and only if \(\sig\) is. \item If \(\eta\) is thin and \(\sig\) is right \(p\)-outer then \(\theta\) is right \(p\)-outer if and only if \(\tau\) is. \end{enumerate} Combining this with Remark~\ref{rem:thin-is-inner}, we conclude that the collection of left \(p\)-inner triangles in \(\E\) is closed under left whiskering with 1-morphisms and the collection of right \(p\)-inner triangles is closed under right whiskering with 1-morphisms.
+On the other hand, the collection of left \(p\)-outer triangles is only closed under left whiskering with \(p\)-cocartesian 1-morphisms and the collection of right \(p\)-outer triangles is only closed under right whiskering with \(p\)-cartesian arrows.